About Us

 John is a fifth generation Rangitikei resident and comes from a farming industry background.
 He has been actively involved in the parish since the 1980s, serving as a vicar’s warden and a vestry member, and was ordained in 2007.
 That year he also helped start the Young Families Fellowship.
 One of the things he has enjoyed about his parish involvement has been getting to know people outside the usual professional relationships.
 “You come to value people through the church community and see them in a different light,” he says.
 John is also a keen local historian, with a special interest in architectural history.

-John Sleep
+Reverend John Sleep

 John was born and raised in the Wairarapa and has moved around the North Island for study, work and family, finally settling in Hunterville.
 Marlene and John are really enjoying the relaxed lifestyle and friendliness of the community.
 Being a self-supporting priest John gets to participate in worship in many different communities and feels especially privileged to take part in ecumenical worship in the region.
 John is particularly passionate about equipping, enabling and empowering people to reach their potential and to grow their relationship with God.
 On the personal level, John enjoys reading, walking, cycling, photography and listening to music.
 John also services and restores various craft equipment including spinning wheels and looms as Marlene is an avid fibre crafter.